Gladiators (franchise): The Gladiators

-There have been more than 300 Gladiators across all participating territories.
+There have been more than 400 Gladiators across all participating territories.
 Inevitably, there has been some repeat usage of names, and there have been seven instances where the same name has been used twice in a territory for a televised series.
 The original American Gladiators had two different Gladiators named Lace, and the names Siren and Titan have been used in both the original and revival formats of the American show.
 The names Amazon, Panther, Siren and Warrior have been used for both the original and revived UK shows.
 The name Valkyria was used both in the original and revived series in Sweden.
-The names Panther, Ice, Scorpio, Tornado, Lightning, Blade, Cyclone, Fierce/Hurja, Flash, Force, Shadow, Thunder, Viper, Nitro, Tiger (Tiikeri), Terminator, Cobra, Rebel, Hurricane, Laser, Phoenix, Destroyer, Rocket, Dynamite (as Miss Dynamite), Bullit as (Bullet) and Delta have been used for both male and female Gladiators.
+The names Panther, Ice, Scorpio/Scorpion, Tornado, Lightning, Blade, Cyclone, Fierce/Féroce/Hurja, Flash, Force, Shadow, Ninja, Thunder, Viper, Nitro, Tiger/Tiikeri, Terminator, Cobra, Rebel, Hurricane, Laser, Phoenix, Destroyer, Rocket, Dynamite, Sabre, Bullit/Bullet, Delta and Steel have been used for both male and female Gladiators.

 Most Gladiators come from either a bodybuilding or athletic background.
-Seven Olympic athletes have competed as Gladiators: Amazon (Sharron Davies) (UK), Nightshade (Judy Simpson) (UK), Rebel (Jennifer Stoute) (UK), Olympia (Tatiana Grigorieva) (AUS Revival), Hurricane (Breaux Greer) (US Revival), Predator (Du'aine Ladejo) (UK Revival) and Battleaxe (Shirley Webb) (UK Revival).
+Nine Olympic athletes have competed as Gladiators: Amazon (Sharron Davies) (UK), Nightshade (Judy Simpson) (UK), Rebel (Jennifer Stoute) (UK), Olympia (Tatiana Grigorieva) (first Australian revival), Hurricane (Breaux Greer) (US revival), Predator (Du'aine Ladejo) (first UK revival), Battleaxe (Shirley Webb) (first UK revival), Phantom (Toby Olubi) (second UK revival) and Fire (Montell Douglas) (second UK revival).

 There have been a few instances where contenders have become Gladiators.
 Minna Ryynänen, a quarter-finalist from the first series of Finnish Gladiators returned as Gladiator Safiiri for the next series.
 UK season 3 and International Gladiators 1 champion Eunice Huthart became Gladiator Blaze.
 However, Eunice only competed as Blaze in non televised live shows, opting to perform as herself in future televised episodes.
-Australian series 2 champion and International Gladiators 2 runner up Lourene Bevaart became Glacier, American Gladiators 2008 series 1 champions Monica Carlson and Evan Dollard becoming Jet and Rocket respectively (this was actually mentioned as part of the "prize package" for this season) and after a seven-year gap, Gladiatorerna season 5 winner Patrick Lessa joined the Swedish team for the 2012 revival as Gladiator Baron Samedi, series 4 Gladiaattorit champion Janica Timonen joined the 5th series as Siren (Seireeni).
+Australian series 2 champion and International Gladiators 2 runner-up Lourene Bevaart became Glacier, American Gladiators 2008 series 1 champions Monica Carlson and Evan Dollard becoming Jet and Rocket respectively (this was actually mentioned as part of the "prize package" for this season) and after a seven-year gap, Gladiatorerna season 5 winner Patrick Lessa joined the Swedish team for the 2012 revival as Gladiator Baron Samedi, series 4 Gladiaattorit champion Janica Timonen joined the 5th series as Siren (Seireeni).

 Only two Gladiators have played for two different domestic series in differing countries; Vulcan (John Seru) who was originally an Australian Gladiator who transferred to the UK team for Season 7 upon the end of the Australian series and Fox (Tammy Baker) who transferred from the UK to the South African team when the UK series finished.
 Laser (Tina Andrew), a UK Gladiator went on to compete as Sheena, a member of a South African team for the Springbok Challenge 1.
 However, she did not compete in the domestic South African series.